Beyond Healing

 Think of it like this: someone operating beyond healing feels the full weight of grief when it arrives.
 The sadness is real, the tears flow, the body experiences what grief creates.
 What's different is the story underneath the grief.
 The grief doesn't mean something is broken.
 It means grief is present.
 That's all it means.
 The experience is fully allowed without the added layer of "this shouldn't be happening" or "I need to fix this about myself."

-What is happening at the perspective level: the oil is acknowledged as present.
+What is happening at the perspective level: the shaded patch is acknowledged as present.
 The wound perspective is seen, felt, engaged with.
 What shifts is the interpretation.
-Looking through water while the oil remains visible creates a different quality of experience.
+Looking from the whole valley whilst the shaded patch remains exactly as it is.
 The wholeness is genuine because it includes the wound rather than requiring its absence.

 The test: what happens under genuine pressure?